-But I'm using the SIGGRAPH Asia 2013 English Review Service, and they didn't get back to me soon enough.
-So, it's SIGGRAPH's fault that my brief isn't ready.
+But I am using the SIGGRAPH Asia 2014 English Review Service, and they did not get back to me soon enough.
+So, it is SIGGRAPH Asia's fault that my brief is not ready.

 The deadline is absolute.
-The English Review Service makes no guarantees about turnaround, and it's up to you to make contingency plans.
+The English Review Service makes no guarantees about turnaround, and it is up to you to make contingency plans.

 Can I email my submission to the Technical Briefs Chair if the online submission system is overloaded?